 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £12,000 for every year that useful lives had to be reduced.
+If asset lives were reduced by one year the impact on the depreciation charged to the CIES would be immaterial.

-Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2024 £0.302m
+Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2025 £0.325m

 Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, local authorities need to account for any reduction in Business Rates income and repayment to ratepayers, in respect of successful appeals against business rates for the current and earlier years.
-A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2024.
+A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2025.
 For appeals already lodged, this estimate has been calculated using the latest Valuation Office Agency list of outstanding appeals with an assessment being made of the likely impact of those appeals, taking into account past national decisions together with any specific/local implications.
 An assessment has been undertaken by an external provider and reviewed by officers to reflect local circumstances.
 A three-stage appeals process was introduced on 1 April 2017, for appeals against the 2017 rating list, which closed on 31 March 2023.
 The Council has received notice of determination of very few appeals lodged against the 2017 rating list; therefore, this element of the provision has been made based on officers' views of an external assessment of the potential losses arising as a result of yet to be determined appeals being successful.

-The Council's share of the provision as at 31 March 2024 (40% of £0.755m) is £0.302m.
+The Council's share of the provision as at 31 March 2025 (40% of £0.813m) is £0.325m.

-Net Pensions Liability - Carrying Value at 31 March 2024 £10.782m
+Net Pensions Liability - Carrying Value at 31 March 2025 £10.212m

-The estimation of the net liability at 31 March 2024 to pay pensions, depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The estimation of the net liability at 31 March 2025 to pay pensions, depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, Barnett Waddingham LLP, is engaged to provide expert advice about the assumptions to be applied.

-During 2023/24, the actuaries advised that the net pensions liability had increased by £1.562m.
+During 2024/25, the actuaries advised that the net pensions liability had increased by £0.570m.
 This is made up of:

+- £7.640m actuarial gain

-- £2.262m actuarial loss - £0.700m gain arising from employer contributions of £2.299m being more than the pension obligations of £1.599m.
+- £0.855m gain arising from employer contributions of £2.302m being more than the pension obligations of £1.447m

+- Impact of asset ceiling £7.925m.

-Debt Impairment for Housing Benefit Overpayments - Carrying Value at 31 March 2024 - £1.321m ability to reclaim overpayments in the future, once the responsibility for housing benefit has been transferred to the Department for Work and Pensions.
+Debt Impairment for Housing Benefit Overpayments - Carrying Value at 31 March 2025 - £1.683m